Uses of English verb forms: Indirect speech

-The above tense changes do not apply when the verb of saying (etc.) is not past or conditional in form; in particular there are no such changes when that verb is in the present perfect: He has said that he likes apples.
+The tense changes above do not apply when the verb of saying (etc.) is not past or conditional in form; in particular there are no such changes when that verb is in the present perfect: He has said that he likes apples.

 For further details, and information about other grammatical and lexical changes that take place in indirect speech, see indirect speech and sequence of tenses.
 For related passive constructions (of the type it is said that and she is said to), see English passive voice.

 Dependent clauses

 Apart from the special cases referred to in the sections above, many other dependent clauses use a tense that might not logically be expected – in particular the present tense is used when the reference is to future time, and the past tense is used when the reference is to a hypothetical situation (in other words, the form with will is replaced by the present tense, and the form with would by the past tense).
 This occurs in condition clauses (as mentioned above), in clauses of time and place and in many relative clauses: